jrussbautista/gatsby-portfolio/content/projects/dress-shop/index.md

 image: "dress-thumbnail.png"
 ---

 A full-stack e-commerce application for clothing store.
 User can view and search products, add to cart, purchase (test mode only) that uses Stripe for payment.
-Admin can add, edit, delete products, categories and banner (that will display in home page).
+It also has an admin page for managing products.